bugsnag/bugsnag-js/examples/js/gatsby/README.md

 This is an example project showing how to use `@bugsnag/js` with a Gatsby application.

 In this example the Bugsnag notifier is only initialized in the browser using the `onClientEntry` hook.
+Uploading of source maps is also demonstrated using the `onCreateWebpackConfig` hook.

 ## Usage